animlbook/AnIML/book_source/source/regression/linear_regression/index.md

 TODO image of data and model

-If you think back to our original dataset when introducing the chapter<sup>12</sup>, you might notice that our linear regression model is doomed to fail if we believe the true (unknown) function is not actually linear.
+If you think back to our original dataset when introducing the chapter, you might notice that our linear regression model is doomed to fail if we believe the true (unknown) function is not actually linear.
 In the original animation, we drew this data from something that had a curve to it (i.e., not linear).

 Any time you are deciding to use some type of model, you are making an **assumption** about how the world works.
 When you want to use linear regression, you are assuming the world operates linearly.
 Unfortunately there is no way to actually verify if that assumption is correct.
 Even with the data that we showed above that looks sufficiently curvey, it's entirely possible (albeit unlikely) that it is actually coming from a linear function and the noise just so happened to make the data look like it came from a curve!
 We will revisit later this idea of using a model that does not match reality.